ibexa/documentation-developer/docs/commerce/storefront/extend_storefront.md

 To add breadcrumbs menu to the product, you need to use an event subscriber.

-Create an event subscriber in the `src/EventSubscriber/BreadcrumbsMenuSubscriber.php`:
+Create an event subscriber in `src/EventSubscriber/BreadcrumbsMenuSubscriber.php`:

 ``` php
 [[= include_file('code_samples/front/shop/storefront/src/EventSubscriber/BreadcrumbsMenuSubscriber.php') =]]